ysyk2021/building-trust-in-virtual-teams-through-effective-communication-and-accountability/src/chapter-2-3.md

-# Challenges to Building Trust in Virtual Teams

 In this chapter, we will delve into the challenges that virtual teams face when it comes to building trust.
 Trust is the foundation of successful collaboration and teamwork, and its development can be more complex in virtual settings.
 By understanding and addressing these challenges, team leaders and members can work towards establishing a high level of trust within their virtual teams.